 We will appreciate the steady builders of leadership within the established territory while also embracing the innovative and avant-garde.

 The International Leadership Journal is a peer-reviewed, online publication devoted to leadership – theory/research, education/development, and practice/application – and to all organizational phenomena – e.g., behavior, structure, culture, human and other resources – that may affect or be affected by leadership.
-The journal is published by the School of Business and Technology at Thomas Edison State College in Trenton, N.J.
+The journal is published by the School of Business and Management at Thomas Edison State College in Trenton, N.J.
 It is available online at no cost to researchers, educators, practicing leaders, consultants, and anyone else who may be interested in exploring leadership and organizational issues pertinent to leadership through reading, writing, and dialoguing.

 The purpose of the journal is threefold: